 More Resources & Information

 Interested in learning more on this topic?
-Class Intercom’s Dr. Jill Johnson will welcome Bobby and colleague Karen Hasse (both of KSB Law) for a free upcoming webinar: School Social Media Legal Risks & Challenges.
-Join us live November 30th at 3:30 pm central or register now and watch later.
+Class Intercom’s Dr. Jill Johnson welcomed Bobby and colleague Karen Hasse (both of KSB Law) for a free webinar: School Social Media Legal Risks & Challenges.
+Access the recording below.